 His book contains beautiful images of Edgar Payne’s artworks, including seascapes, boats, the American Southwest and European landscapes.

 I love Edgar Payne’s loose and gestural brushwork.
-His paintings are colourful and vibrant yet natural and the visible brush marks are like visual instructions on how to paint.
-This is one of my favourite historical and contemporary art and books in my collection.
+His paintings are colorful and vibrant yet natural and the visible brush marks are like visual instructions on how to paint.
+This is one of my favorite historical and contemporary art and books in my collection.